NeoSchema Reference Guide

 nameargumentsreturns

-:param db: Database-interface object, to be used with the NeoAccess library
+:param db: Database-interface object, created with the NeoAccess library

 :return: None